; I’A Hawaiian Sling | Gear for Spearfishing – hawaiiansling.com

 Your Cart

-Premium Hawaiian Sling for spearfishing.
+Premium Hawaiian Sling for Spearfishing.
 Our Hawaiian Sling comes pre-tied with rubber and a shaft holder for easy loading.
-Attached to a tactical grip for stability and precision.
+Attached to a tactical grip for increased stability and precision.

 • 7" length with 1.25" diameter for easy gripping